dead-claudia/website/src/blog.ignore/README.md

-The files for the blog.
+The files for my blog.

 Note that the posts should be under posts/ and have the following header above each one: